avasthiayush/Helping-Verb/README.md

 # Helping-Verb
-This is a simple website which brings Developers and Coders of IET Lucknow togather.
+This is a simple website which brings Developers and Coders of IET Lucknow together.

 Working model can be tested live <a href="https://helping-verb.herokuapp.com/homepage" target="_blank">here</a>.
 <br>